Red Hat: CloudForms

 Red Hat CloudForms provides management of virtual machines, instances and containers based on VMware vSphere, Red Hat Virtualization, Microsoft Hyper-V, OpenStack, Amazon EC2, Google Cloud Platform, Microsoft Azure, and Red Hat OpenShift.
 CloudForms is based on the ManageIQ project that Red Hat open sourced.
 Code in ManageIQ is from the over US$100 million acquisition of ManageIQ in 2012.

 CoreOS

 Container Linux (formerly CoreOS Linux) is a discontinued open-source lightweight operating system based on the Linux kernel and designed for providing infrastructure to clustered deployments.
 As an operating system, Container Linux provided only the minimal functionality required for deploying applications inside software containers, together with built-in mechanisms for service discovery and configuration sharing.

 LibreOffice

-Red Hat contributes, with several software developers, to LibreOffice, a free and open-source office suite.
+Red Hat contributed, with several software developers, to LibreOffice, a free and open-source office suite.
+However, in 2023, Red Hat announced they were not going to include LibreOffice in RHEL 10, citing the ability to download LibreOffice from Flatpak on RHEL desktops.

 Other FOSS projects

-Red Hat has some employees working full-time on other free and open-source software projects that are not Red Hat products, such as two full-time employees working on the free software radeon (David Airlie and Jerome Glisse) and one full-time employee working on the free software nouveau graphic drivers.
-Another such project is AeroGear, an open-source project that brings security and development expertise to cross-platform enterprise mobile development.

 Red Hat also organises "Open Source Day" events where multiple partners show their open-source technologies.